DistributedWeb/ddatabase/README.md

 #### `var stream = feed.replicate(isInitiator, [options])`

 Create a replication stream.
-You should pipe this to another hypercore instance.
+You should pipe this to another ddatabase instance.

 The `isInitiator` argument is a boolean indicating whether you are the iniatior of the connection (ie the client) or if you are the passive part (ie the server).

-If you want to multiplex the replication over an existing hypercore replication stream you can pass another stream instance instead of the `isInitiator` boolean.
+If you want to multiplex the replication over an existing ddatabase replication stream you can pass another stream instance instead of the `isInitiator` boolean.

 ``` js